 Sharp-eyed entrepreneurs have taken advantage of this trend and gone on to establish highly successful eCommerce websites.
 One good example is Jeff Bezos, the man who started Amazon as an online bookstore and later made it the behemoth that it is today.
 You can read more about him and other entrepreneurs like him in our list of the Most Successful Entrepreneurs of 2016.

 Companies have taken note of this change in consumer behavior, and the eCommerce industry has scaled at a phenomenal rate.
 But it is important to realize that eCommerce is not merely a matter of setting up a website.
 In order to become a major player among the huge eCommerce websites, you have to position your business in such a way that your entire business model is geared towards serving your customers online.
-Keeping this is mind, we have compiled a list of the most active eCommerce websites over the last year.
+Keeping this is mind, we have compiled a list of the most successful eCommerce websites of 2017.

 We have done this by taking into account four key variables to compile a comprehensive and holistic list of most successful eCommerce websites of 2016 from among the retailers in North America: